Free Printable: Low Carb & Keto Food ListGet It Now

 I’m still on my Indian food kick!
-Obviously my Coconut Curry Chicken recipe needed a side dish, and keto naan bread – or low carb naan as it’s also called – is it!
+Obviously my chicken korma and tandoori chicken recipes needed a side dish, and keto naan bread – or low carb naan as it’s also called – is it!
 This keto naan with almond flour makes a delicious flatbread that pairs perfectly with Indian food, but also would be a great side to soup or salad.
 I can’t wait to hear what you all think about this keto naan recipe!
 It just might become your new favorite low carb bread…

 Naan sounds like a complicated recipe but this gluten free naan recipe is pretty fool-proof.
 If you’ve made fathead dough before (you have, right?) you’ll know how easy it is.